Nexfinity/CakeyBot-Wiki/core/setup-custom-bot/intent-verification.md

 ```
 In the bot's bio.
 ```
 > **Note:** The privacy policy is required to be listed somewhere publicly, this is a Discord limitation and not something we can get around.
 Discord typically requires it to be in the bot's bio.
-If you do not want to link to Cakey's website directly, you could copy/paste our entire privacy policy onto your own website, github gist, or similar text format that Discord accepts and use that instead.
+If you do not want to link to Cakey's website directly, you could copy/paste our entire privacy policy onto your own website, [Github gist](https://gist.github.com/), or similar text format that Discord accepts and use that instead.
 Note that using other listings for it may affect verification approval or require changes asked by Discord's support team.
 {.is-info}

 ### Please share a link to your Privacy Policy.